When is the last time you thought about your big toe?

 You’re entering the last lap of editing.
 Now it’s time to search for the little things you can fix.
 Though small, grammar, spelling, and punctuation make a huge impact on your final story.

-As you did with content and style, read through the paper several times, proofreading for mechanics errors.
+Just like you did with content and style, read through the paper several times, proofreading for mechanics errors.
 As you do, watch for something specific each time.

 Tips: Proofreading for Mechanics